ABZ-Aaron/Reddit-API-Pipeline/instructions/config.md

 1. Change `XXXXX` values

-    * If you need a reminder of your `aws_config` details, change folder back into the terraform folder and run the command:
+    * If you need a reminder of your `aws_config` details, change folder back into the terraform folder and run the command.
+It will output the values you need to store under `aws_config`.
+Just be sure to remove any `"` from the strings.

         ```bash
         terraform output
         ```
-        This will output the values you need to store under `aws_config`.
-Just be sure to remove any `"` from the strings.

     * For `reddit_config` these are the details you took note of after setting up your Reddit App.
 Note the `developer` is your Reddit name.